BurdetteLamar/AboutRuby/core/Hash/template.md

 ## Hash

-A Hash is a dictionary-like collection of unique _keys_;
-each key has an associated _value_.
+A Hash is a dictionary-like collection of unique _keys_, each of which has an associated _value_.

 A Hash has certain similarities to an Array, but:
 * An Array index is always an Integer.